-All vegetable and paper products are composted for the garden or fed to the chickens we raise for meat and eggs.
+All vegetable and paper products are composted for the garden.
 The garden, from which all the herbs and flowers and some of the produce come, is fertilized with compost and manure only.

-All cleaners are biodegradable and Green Seal certified, and most are all-natural and made on site.
+All cleaners are biodegradable and Green Seal certified, and most are all-natural.

 Guest Use: Our double set of linens (sheets and towels) are used for the duration of our guests’ trip.
 Reusable water containers and cups are in each cabin instead of disposable.
 We use recycled napkins, paper cups, toilet paper, and paper towels.
 All-natural hand-made soaps are used in the cabins.
 Biodegradable soap is used in the main areas, and the soap containers are refillable.
 Guests choose a coffee mug that they reuse and wash for the duration of their trip.